-Address: Coventry Canal Basin, St Nicholas Street, Coventry CV1 4LY
+Address: Coventry Canal Basin, St Nicholas Street, Coventry CV1 4LY View on Google map

 Toilets: There are public toilets a short walk from the basin

 The basin itself features a bronze statue of the famous 18th century canal engineer James Brindley - one of 15 artworks commissioned from local artists for the Canal Art Trail, which extends from the basin to Hawkesbury Junction.
 Check out great community activities such as performance, live music and art events at The Tin Music and Arts in the Coal Vaults.

-There is pay and display parking on the road close to the basin.
+By car - there's pay and display parking on the road close to the basin.